Data Source Constraints & IT Business Solutions Processes

 On the other hand, Microsoft Teams has different limits which focus on your team size, not the data being stored.
 For example, you can have up to 999 members in a team.

-Wait, why didn’t I mention Dynamics?
+Wait, why didn’t I mention Dynamics 365 Office solutions?
 Well, like SQL, there is no set limit on the amount of data being stored since this is an Enterprise Application, but the benefit of implementing Dynamics isn’t about no limits.
 The benefit you get from Dynamics is the fact that there are already prescribed column definitions, data definitions, views, analysis, etc., and that you don’t have to rebuild if you were to create those solutions from scratch.
 The 80/20 rule plays a big part here as to which storage medium you will use from the beginning.

 When deciding on your storage medium, focus on size constraints, security constraints, and data definition.
 By focusing your attention on each of these elements, the right decision will be easy to make.